 “What did you see in the village?” asked Ronduin.

 “I was surprised to see two boats there already,” said Sir Andrew.
-The Kingdom of the Hills sent them.
+The Mountain Kingdom sent them.
 They could see from the hilltop that our whole valley is flooded and they thought the villagers might need food.
 They kindly sent many bags of grains and they offered to take villagers back to the hills.
 A few families with no second floors went back with them.”